-An examination of selected fiction, verse, and drama (optional) leading to critical analysis; continued practice in composition; and research strategies (MLA- specific).
+An examination of selected fiction, verse, and drama (optional) leading to critical analysis; continued practice in composition; and research strategies (MLA-specific).
 The aims of the course are twofold: to enable students to experience literature more fully, and to provide opportunities for them to express and to sharpen their critical awareness through discussion and writing.
-The course addresses two questions: how does one read imaginative literature, and what approaches and techniques are useful in analyzing it.
-Prerequisite(s): ENGL 101
+The course addresses two questions: how does one read imaginative literature, and what approaches and techniques are useful in analyzing it?
+Perequisite: ENGL 101.